-At first glance, someone might assume the program is just an encouraging visit or a symbolic demonstration.
-In practice, the right bedside intervention depends on rhythm, discipline, and adaptation to medical reality.
+At first glance, someone might assume the program is only an encouraging visit or a symbolic demonstration.
+In practice, an appropriate bedside intervention depends on rhythm, discipline, and adaptation to medical reality.

 What a well-prepared volunteer brings